 Most Americans are against high taxes and excessive government spending.
 To address the problem, we must learn today what citizens in 1787 knew.
-They would tell you that rather than taxes or spending, today's monetary system itself is the cause of our problems because our money supply is created out of borrowing.
+They would tell you that rather than taxes or spending, today's monetary system itself is the cause of our problems because our money supply is created out of borrowing that is never paid back.
 We have tried to simplify this for you in the pages of this section.

 You should start by learning exactly what money is.
 Then you can discover the risk inherent in fractional reserve banking, the safety net for bad banking provided by central banking and you will hopefully gain a complete understanding of exactly what is meant by the fraud of monetizing debt.
 To find out how we got here we have also provided a brief history of money and banking,